Careers

 The importance of choosing the right option subjects (leading into the Options Evening in Spring Term)

-Work with Young Enterprise to deliver the Learn to Earn programme (whole school day activities)
+Work with Young Enterprise to deliver the Learn to Earn programme (whole day activities) in March

 Year 10: